timothyhahn/jeeveshikedthepct/src/routes/chapters/01-chapter-1.md

 At this point, I'd be remiss to not mention that my stomach was treating me poorly and I was unable to eat more than a thousand calories each day.
 The next few days were painful, as cramps wracked me with every step.

-Over the next two days met Dylan, a wildland firefighter carrying a full-size chainsaw to raise awareness for mental health among firefighters, gratefully got water from caches at Mike's and Mary's, received trail magic from Lifeguard and Zelda, and saw an abundance of rattlesnakes.
+Over the next two days we met Dylan - a wildland firefighter carrying a full-size chainsaw to raise awareness for mental health among firefighters, gratefully got water from caches at Mike's and Mary's, received trail magic from Lifeguard and Zelda, and saw an abundance of rattlesnakes.